MACHINE CT174 SILICASILICON RENDER 1.0mm

 How many tubs of CT174 Machine 1.0 mm do I need for my project?

 Each 25 kg tub covers approximately 16–17 m² at the TDS-verified application rate of 1.5 kg/m², so a 500 m² commercial facade typically requires around 30–32 tubs.
-Adding 5–10 % for detailing around window reveals, corners, and equipment priming waste ensures you have enough material to maintain continuous wet-on-wet application across each full elevation without a visible join line.
+Adding 5–10% for detailing around window reveals, corners, and equipment priming waste ensures enough material to maintain continuous wet-on-wet application across each full elevation without a visible join line.

-Can I apply CT174 Machine by hand as well as by spray rig?
+Can I apply CT174 Machine 1.0 mm by hand for small touch-up areas?

-CT174 Machine is optimised for spray application through a ≥6 mm nozzle at a minimum operating pressure of 2 bar, and this is the method that produces the most uniform 1.0 mm stone texture across large areas.
-Hand application with a stainless-steel float is possible for small touch-up areas or detail work, though the fine 1.0 mm aggregate demands a near-flawless basecoat and very consistent float technique to avoid visible thickness variation — for primarily hand-applied projects, the 1.5 mm CT174 silicate-silicone render gives a more forgiving application experience with the same double-binder performance.
+Hand application with a stainless-steel float is possible for localised repairs and detailing around reveals, though the fine 1.0 mm aggregate demands a near-flawless basecoat and very consistent float technique to avoid visible thickness variation across the patch.
+For projects that are primarily hand-applied, the 1.5 mm CT174 silicate-silicone render in the same range provides a more forgiving application experience with the same dual-binder performance and BioProtect biological defence.

-CT174 Machine is a water-based formulation with very low volatile organic compound (VOC) content, so it produces minimal fumes during application — a practical benefit for installers working inside scaffold enclosures on large commercial projects.
-The 1.0 mm grain uses approximately 1.5 kg/m² of material per layer, a fraction of the 30–40 kg/m² that traditional sand-and-cement renders require at 15–20 mm thickness, which significantly reduces material consumption and site waste per square metre.
-Through-body colour eliminates the recurring resource use of periodic repainting cycles, and Ceresit's Eco Bucket packaging uses up to 62 % post-consumer recycled polypropylene.
+CT174 Machine is a water-based formulation with very low volatile organic compound (VOC) content, producing minimal fumes during application — a practical benefit for installers working inside scaffold enclosures on large commercial projects.
+The 1.0 mm grain uses approximately 1.5 kg/m² of material per layer, a fraction of the 30–40 kg/m² that traditional sand-and-cement renders require at 15–20 mm thickness, significantly reducing material consumption and site waste per square metre.
+Through-body colour eliminates the recurring resource cost of periodic repainting, and Ceresit's Eco Bucket packaging uses up to 62% post-consumer recycled polypropylene.

 You may also like